 How are vocal cord disorders diagnosed?

 Vocal cord disorders caused by abuse or misuse are easily preventable.
 In addition, most disorders of the vocal cords can be reversed.
-Specific treatment for vocal cord disorders will be determined by your doctor based on:
+Your healthcare provider will figure out the best treatment based on:

 Treatment may include any of the following: